 Who is Eligible?

-- Children entitled to free education due to The Compulsory Education Law or The Special Education Law, who are also one of the following:
+- Children entitled to free education according to The Compulsory Education Law or The Special Education Law, who are hospitalized.

 How to Claim It?

 - Through its Special Education Division, the Ministry of Education is fully responsible for operating educational frameworks for hospitalized children.

 - Curricula for hospitalized students are generally personalized educational programs (תח"א) corresponding to the student's school curriculum prior to hospitalization.

 - The student, parents, teachers at the hospital and educators from the student's school all play a role in determining the personalized educational program.

 - The Kav-Or - Distance Learning for Children in Hospitals system is also integrated into some hospital educational frameworks.